rohan-flutterint/mapreduce-rpc/README.md

 ### Todo
 - iterative Map Reduce
 - Add support for stragglers
+- The submit job performs as an blockingRMI call.
+Need to remove that.

 #### Notes
 - partitioning does not copy the keys, it's a view on the actual keyset using Guava
-- ordered final result through treemap
+- ordered final result through tree map
 - The remote map operation is a blocking call.
 Should be changed to async call and get a call back once the Mapper has finished the task